MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 ```

-However, we can still use other nested pseudo-classes like below.
+However, we can still use other pseudo-classes inside parentheses like below.

 The code selects everything on the page except the 3rd child.
 In this case 3rd child of the `body` is `<div id="second" class="not-selected">`